ominiverdi/matrix-llmagent/README.md

 - Jokes and memes
 - Light-hearted conversations

-### Agent Mode (`!a`) - Full Agentic Capabilities
+### Agent Mode (`!a`) - Advanced Multi-Turn Research
-**Most powerful mode** with access to all tools for autonomous research and code execution.
-The agent can:
-- Search the web
-- Visit and analyze webpages
-- Execute Python code in a sandbox
+**Advanced mode** for complex multi-turn research tasks.
+Same tools as serious mode, but with:
+- Multi-turn autonomous task breakdown
-- Generate images
+- Progress reporting
-- Create shareable artifacts
+- More thorough research approach
+- Better for complex, multi-step tasks

 **Example interactions:**
 ```
-@bot: !a summarize the latest Python 3.13 release notes
+@bot: !a analyze the Python 3.13 release notes and compare with 3.12
-@bot: !a create a visualization of the Fibonacci sequence
-@bot: !a search for async Python best practices and show examples
+@bot: !a research async Python patterns and create a detailed comparison
-@bot: !a analyze https://github.com/python/cpython and summarize recent changes
+@bot: !a investigate https://github.com/python/cpython recent changes and summarize top 5
 ```

+> **Note**: For simple webpage visits or single searches, use **serious mode** (default) without `!a` prefix!

 ### Perplexity Mode (`!p`)
 Uses Perplexity AI for web-enhanced responses with real-time information.